anshulr229/GUI_P1/README.md

 # Java-FX-Project
- GUI to find player's market value
+ This is a simple JavaFX desktop application that estimates a football player's market value based on their Passing and Dribbling skills.